inferno-framework/inferno-core/docs/writing-tests/defining-tests.md

 end
 ```

-When importang a group, its optional children can be omitted:
+When importing a group, its optional children can be omitted:
 ```ruby
 group from: :us_core_patient, exclude_optional: true
 ```